fsantanna/pingus/ceu/README.md

 ## Control-Flow Patterns in Pingus

-We identified seven evident control-flow patterns in Pingus which we discuss further with in-depth examples:
+We identified eight control-flow patterns in Pingus which we discuss further along with in-depth examples:

 <a name="finite-state-machines"/>